 Teaching in the Museum

 The Landay Teaching Gallery supports the Museum’s teaching mission by providing a dedicated space for the study of works of art for courses across the Colby College curriculum.
-The gallery is a space available to view any of the works in the Museum’s collection not currently on display to the public.
-For policies and procedures related to the use of the Landay Teaching Gallery, please click here.
+Faculty may request an installation of works in the collection that are not currently on display for the public.

 Davis Art Archives

 Faculty and students researching a particular work in the collection may request access to the museum archives.
 Appointments to view museum records and object files must be scheduled two weeks prior to the desired visit date.
 To schedule an appointment, please contact Alex Méndez, Linde Family Foundation Coordinator of Academic Access.